Cyrusmansour/Falcon-9-Landing-Prediction/README.md

 Further EDA with visuals, using Pandas and Matplotlib libraries.

 # 6. Interactive Visual Analytics & Dashboard
 Interactive analysis of launch records with Plotly Dash.
 Interactive map to analyze the launch site proximity with Folium.
+The python script for this part can be found in the file "Build an Interactive Dashboard with Ploty Dash"

 # 7. Machine Learning Predictive Analysis (Classification)
 Train-test split to find the best parameters for SVM, Classification Trees, KNN, and Logistic Regression.
 We determine the method that performs best using test data (here based on accuracy).